 For people arrested after the storm, there have been some initial court hearings held via phone from the main jail.

-Officials considered holding hearings in Palm Beach County, possibly with specially appointed judges, but decided to plan for next week with the return of the inmates.
-The Monroe County Sheriff's Office hopes to have them returned by the weekend, if the jails have power, sewer, water and food.
+Officials considered holding hearings in Palm Beach County, possibly with specially appointed judges, but decided to plan for next week with the power and internet in offices spread throughout the islands.